zzhdbw/Orpheus-TTS/README.md

 ### Inference

 #### Simple setup on colab
 1. [Colab For Tuned Model](https://colab.research.google.com/drive/1KhXT56UePPUHhqitJNUxq63k-pQomz3N?usp=sharing) (not streaming, see below for realtime streaming) – A finetuned model for everyday TTS applications.
 2. [Colab For Pretrained Model](https://colab.research.google.com/drive/10v9MIEbZOr_3V8ZcPAIh8MN7q2LjcstS?usp=sharing) – This notebook is set up for conditioned generation but can be extended to a range of tasks.

+#### Alternative Inference
+Find different ways to run the model at the bottom of this ReadMe (i.e. on worse hardware, quantised etc).
+If you have a repo that supports non standard hardware/inference/weights more than happy to link at the bottom of this read me to make it easier to find for those interested!

 #### Streaming Inference Example